sporkupine/Paducah-Coffee-Site/README.md

 Developing a new site for Paducah Coffee Company, with e-commerce functionality and a blog.
 More utility to be added as I think of it.
 ## TODO:
+- Add authentication, allowing customers to sign in and manage cart/purchases
+  - allow users to 'favorite' certain products?
+  - allow 'admin' accounts to create, edit, and delete blog posts?
 - use pipes to change the date output of the blog posts
 - Add a 'Contact Us' view/page.
 Use new forms knowledge to implement a contact form allowing users to email me.
 - Merge duplicate products in cart, show number instead of duplicates